gnosis/GECO/Proposals/Dapplets.md

 ### How long will it take

-1. Phase 1: a Gnosis MVP - 2 monthes
+1. Phase 1: a Gnosis MVP - 2 months
-1. Phase 2: public beta - 3 monthes
+1. Phase 2: public beta - 3 months
-1. Phase 3: public release - 3 monthes
+1. Phase 3: public release - 3 months